parallel-group/cuke/apps/kge/README.md

 <span style="color:red">TODO: TVM implementation </span>

 We provide some shell scripts for batched test, or you can input the command to test a specific pattern and graph directly.
+The input graph datasets will be automatically downloaded when you first run the scripts.

+To test score function computation on TVM, please make sure tvm has been successfully installed.

 ### Reproducing the results of Figure 9
 ```bash